 Don’t you just love it when something looks pretty?
 When there is a cool image that just pops out and catches your eye?
 So do most gamers.
 In fact, with the latest advancements in the game industry, aesthetics have been a major focal point when attracting new audiences.
 No doubt that this strategy of showing off pretty aesthetics at conferences is an excellent form of promotion for the game, so long as they show those aesthetics in action.
 In this discussion, I’m going to go over what aesthetics offer the overall game and how important aesthetics are as a whole.

 Digital Painting is probably the first thing that comes to mind when you tell someone you're doing a degree in Game Art & Animation, and there's a good reason for that.
-Concept Art is a foundational part of the industry, but keep in mind that Game Art has a lot more than just putting pencil… Read more »

 I figured it would be fun to give a teaser of my Red Riding Hood project.
 It's been a long time coming working on a game ready 3D model of the character in Zbrush and getting everything to look just right to go back to low poly modeling.
 This week I've actually been focused on textures, so it seemed like a fun idea to share where I'm at so far.